CSL (Cyber Security Law of China) vs C-TPAT

 Key Components

-- 12 Minimum Security Criteria (MSC) domains: risk assessment, business partners, cybersecurity, physical access, personnel security, conveyance security, seals, procedural security, agricultural security, training, and audits.
+- 12 Minimum Security Criteria (MSC) domains: security vision, risk assessment, business partners, cybersecurity, conveyance security, seals, procedural security, agricultural security, physical security, physical access, personnel security, and training.

 - Built on governance, evidence of implementation, and the 2021 Best Practices Framework requiring practices exceeding MSCs.